-- 73.(1) If a report is made to the band administrator under subsection 72(3), the band administrator must inquire into the circumstances reported and report the findings to the Finance and Audit Committee as soon as practicable. - (2) If a report is made to the chair of the Finance and Audit Committee under section 72, the chair must inquire into the circumstances reported and report the findings to the Finance and Audit Committee as soon as practicable. - (3) The Finance and Audit Committee may make a further inquiry into any findings reported to it under this section but, in any event, must make a report to the Council respecting any circumstances reported to the Committee under this section, including the Committee's recommendations, if any.
+73.(1) If a report is made to the executive director under subsection 72(3), the executive director must inquire into the circumstances reported and report the findings to the Advisory Committee as soon as practicable.

+(2) If a report is made to the chair of the Advisory Committee under section 72, the chair must inquire into the circumstances reported and report the findings to the Advisory Committee as soon as practicable.

+(3) The Advisory Committee may make a further inquiry into any findings reported to it under this section but, in any event, must make a report to the Council respecting any circumstances reported to the Committee under this section, including the Committee's recommendations, if any.